 Restorative dentistry encompasses a wide variety of dental services and procedures that are all meant to help patients restore the look, feel, and function of their teeth and bite so they can speak, eat, and smile with confidence.
-At Colonial Drive Family Dentistry, Dr. Dorsey is an expert when it comes to restorative dental care, so whether you have a cavity that needs filling or a full row of teeth that need to be replaced, you’re in the right place.
+At Colonial Drive Preventative & Comprehensive Dentistry, Dr. Dorsey is an expert when it comes to restorative dental care, so whether you have a cavity that needs filling or a full row of teeth that need to be replaced, you’re in the right place.

 Teeth that have experienced extensive decay or infection will likely require root canal therapy before being restored with a dental crown or filling.
 Decay affects the soft interior of a tooth, called dental pulp; root canal therapy involves removing that infected pulp from the inside of the tooth and replacing it with a soft, rubber-like material called gutta percha.

 Tooth infections can be incredibly painful, as the pulp also contains the tooth’s nerves, but root canal therapy instantly alleviates that discomfort.
 Once the root canal has been performed, the empty canals will be flushed with an antibacterial solution before being filled.
 Oftentimes, a dental crown will be placed to protect the tooth from further damage.